 A portion of the Garden State Parkway in Middle township, Cape May County travels at-grade with intersections in place of interchanges.
 This stretch includes a turn-off southbound for Mechanic Street, a driveway northbound for an adjacent business and a northbound turn-off for Holmes Landing Road.
 Construction underway between December 2012 and 2015 upgrades the signalized intersections of Exits 9 (Shellbay Avenue), 10 (CR 657) and 11 (Crest Haven Road) with grade separated interchanges.2

-Construction underway between June 2014 and 2017 addresses two left-hand exits (Exit 163 north and south) from the Garden State Parkway to New Jersey 17 at Paramus.
-The $68-million project shifts a half mile stretch of the GSP mainline toward the median, with the existing ramps retained but now passing under the Parkway and joining it from the right.
+Construction underway between June 2014 and 2017 addresses two left-hand exits (Exit 163 north and south) from the Garden State Parkway to Route 17 at Paramus.
+The $68 million project shifts a half mile stretch of the GSP mainline toward the median, with the existing ramps retained but now passing under the Parkway and joining it from the right.
 Exit 163 represented a historical northern terminus of the parkway.4

 Widening of the Garden State Parkway to six overall lanes between Exits 30 and 80is also midway complete.
 The multi-phase project was completed between mileposts 63 and 80 in conjunction with the installation of Express E-ZPass lanes at the Barnegat Toll Plaza in May 2011.
 The second phase started that same year and expands the parkway between mileposts 48 and 63.
 The portion between mileposts 52 and 63 was finished in summer 2013.
 The remainder will be completed following the Bass River Bridge rehabilitation by the end of 2015.
 Third phase work focuses on mileposts 35 to 48.
 It started in 2014 and runs through 2017.5